helightdev/ColorNames/README.md

 # ColorNames
 this is a collection of colors codes and their common name.
-All data is collectd combined from https://xkcd.com/color/rgb.txt which is CC0 and from an RAL data set which should also be CC0.
+All data is collectd combined from https://xkcd.com/color/rgb.txt which is CC0 and from an RAL data set which should also be CC0 and data from [thecolorapi](https://www.thecolorapi.com) which should be CC0.

 The data is structured as following